MikeHankinson/kickstarter-analysis/README.md

 - Again, with this data, we are able to see two factors that affect the success of a funding campaign.
 However, we do not fully understand the root cause (or the why) for each success factor.

 Addition work
 - The ¨Theater Outcomes Based on Launch Date¨ communicates that campaigns beginning in May or June have a higher number of successes.
-However, it does not clearly show taht this is in part due to the fact of an increased numbers of campaigns started during this time frame.
+However, it does not clearly show that this is in part due to the fact of an increased number of campaigns started during this time frame.
 Included above is a table demonstrating the % Success for each month.
 This adds to the story.
 - Further investigation could be conducted to determine the "why" of our recommendations.